 - A general understanding of your research topic.
-Doing some background research would help with this.
+Doing background research would help with this.

-- The type of resources required or needed to complete your research.
+- The type of resources (newspaper articles, blogs, for example) required or needed to complete your research.
 You can find this information in your assignment or by asking your professor.

 - The types of resources that you are not allowed to use in your research.
 You can find this information in your assignment or by asking your professor.

-- While you cannot include these resources in your research, you can still use them to learn about your topic.
+- While you may not be able to include these resources in your research, you can still use them to learn about your topic.

 - Are you required to use a specific citation style?
 While this won’t affect your research, knowing this will help you stay organized.